Social Retail: Nike And Burberry Introduce Digital-Driven Stores

 The UX Connections View

 In the retail environment – both in-store and online – an enjoyable and seamless user experience is vital.
-Consumers are always looking for a friction-free, multichannel way to explore buying decisions and make purchases – of course with maximum options and flexibility in the returns and refunds process.
-At UX Connections we practice user-centred design to maximise conversions and customer satisfaction.
+Consumers are always looking for a friction-free, multichannel way to explore buying decisions and make purchases – of course with maximum.

 Another feature of the store includes a Nike By You personalization bar.
 The feature will allow consumers to personalise items straight from the Nike app.
 Consumers can add a personal touch to garments such as jerseys and t-shirts with various design elements.